thisishuey/dotfiles/README.md

 # Huey's dotfiles

-These is my dotfiles.
+This is my dotfiles.
 There are many others like it, but this one is mine.

 ## Use